How to Apply

 Training in and experience with M-Pathways HR databases.

-Knowledge of University policies and procedures is desired, as well as familiarity with the UM-ADVANCE Program and its objectives.
+Knowledge of University policies and procedures, as well as familiarity with the UM-ADVANCE Program and its objectives.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.